Anteru/liara/docs/source/configuration.rst

 .. _configuration:

 liara is driven through configuration files.
 The main file is ``config.yaml``, which can reference other configuration files.
-To get the full default configuration, use :option:`create-config` command line option.
+To get the full default configuration, use ``liara create-config``.

 Directory settings
 ------------------